w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "...this was Farraday's genius: to appreciate that, even though you can't see anything in between [two magnets] &mdash; even though, no matter how closely you look, the space between the magnets will seem to be empty &mdash; there's something real there."[^5]

-Is it then inevitable that there exist regions of reality which we cannot directly or do not typically sense?
-Does science rest necessarily on [constructs](https://en.wikipedia.org/wiki/Construct_(philosophy)) measured by proxy?
+Does knowledge rest necessarily on [constructs](https://en.wikipedia.org/wiki/Construct_(philosophy)) measured by proxy?
 Of hierarchical systems, [Dijkstra posits](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD361.html):

 > "...the number of levels that can be distinguished meaningfully... is kind of proportional to the logarithm of the ratio between the largest and the smallest grain."[^6]

-How ought we determine whether the grains we think we observe &mdash; from quarks, to fields of force, to ideas, to words, to wills, to identities, to ideologies, to values, to social facts, to cities, to cultures, to corporations and nations, to black holes, to dark matter, and so on &mdash; correspond sufficiently closely to *real* things they purport to denote?
+How ought we determine whether the grains we observe correspond sufficiently closely to *real* things they purport to denote?
 Do we not increasingly negotiate (and shape) consensus reality with language?
 How to avoid fallacies of reification?
-How to understand the various interwoven techniques of vocalization, inscription, transmission, and computation which have blossomed from the first words spoken some hundred thousand years ago?
+How to understand the various interwoven techniques of vocalization, inscription, transmission, and computation which have blossomed so vigorously from the first words spoken some hundred thousand years ago?

-Might [Box's aphorism](https://en.wikipedia.org/wiki/All_models_are_wrong) help?
-He and Lucěno contend that
+[Box](https://en.wikipedia.org/wiki/All_models_are_wrong) and Lucěno contend that

 > "...any model is at best a useful fiction...
 Nevertheless enormous progress has been made by entertaining such fictions and using them as approximations."[^7]